 - 1. Taking orders, placing orders, service and clearing - 2.
-Taking handover from the previous shift - 3.
+Taking handover form the previous shift - 3.
 Laying covers, preparation of mise-en-place and arrangement and setting up of station - 4.
 Par stocks maintained at each side station - 5.
 Functions performed while holding a station - 6.
 Method and procedure of taking a guest order - 7.
 Service of wines, champagnes and especially food items - 8.
 Service equipment used and its maintenance - 9.
 Coordination with housekeeping for soil linen exchange - 10.
 Physical inventory monthly of crockery, cutlery, linen etc. - 11.
 Equipment, furniture and fixtures used in the restaurant and their use and maintenance - 12.
 Method of folding napkins - 13.
-Note proprietary sauces, cutlery, crockery and other service accessories kept at the station - 14.
-K.O.T. handling, check preparation, ordering and the timely pickup
+Note proprietary sauces, cutlery, crockery and the timely pickup